Home Contact Ojibwa Communities Ojibwa First Nations Ojibwa Reservations Ojibwa Reserves Ojibwa Language

 Muscowpetung First Nation

-It is one of four Ojibway communities located around Qu'Appelle Lakes.
+It is one of four Ojibwa communities located around Qu'Appelle Lakes.
 Muscowpetung First Nation is located at south Saskatchewan.
 Below are links to google earth photos of their scenic land and photos of Piapot Town and satellite images of Pasqua Town and Standing Buffalo Town.
-It is within Muscowpetung Reserve.
+It is within Muscowpetung Ojibwa Reserve.
 Qu'Appelle is pronounced as "Qu-Pel."
-Another name to use for this Ojibway Reserve is Qu'Appelle Lakes Ojibway Reserve.
+Another name to use for this Ojibwa Reserve is Qu'Appelle Lakes Ojibwa Reserve.
 Muscowpetung is an incorrect pronunciation and writing of the Ojibwa leader who led this Reserve from 1880 until his death in 1915.
 His name was Maskawpistam.
 Chief Cheekuk adhered to Treaty 4 on September 8, 1875.
 When he died in 1880, chief Maskawpitam became chief.
 Before Piapot and Standing Buffalo land additions, only Muscowpetung and Pasqua made up this Ojibwa Reserve.
 Originally Muscowpetung Ojibwa Reserve and Pasqua Ojibwa Reserve had a land area of 119.2 sq. mi. or 76,288 acres.
 However, that is very likely misleading!
 The Reserve (Muscowpetung which includes Pasqua) was larger.
 During 1906 and 1909, Canada forced land surrenders.
 More about that is below.
 After fleeing their Montana homes during 1876-1877's War, Ojibwa's settled at the Cypress Hills of Alberta and Saskatchewan.
 Most relocated further northwest while others were relocated to this Reserve and Crooked Lake Reserve.
 Some were even relocated to File Hills Reserve and Touchwood Hills Reserve.
 Find evidence along a trail.
 Other locations include Cote, Peguis and The Pas.
 According to 2021's census, Muscowpetung First Nation has an on-Reserve population of 277.
 They have 106 housing units with 96 lived in.
 Average household size is 2.9 persons per household.
-Ojibway Language is no longer spoken at any District of Muscowpetung Reserve.
+Ojibwa Language is no longer spoken at any District of Muscowpetung Reserve.
 At Muscowpetung Ojibwa Reserve they have no town.
 Housing units are located along each side of roads.
 At this time Muscowpetung and Pasqua Reserves have a land area of 167.09 sq. km. or 109.2 sq. mi.
 That's 10 square miles less than in 1874.
 Combined land area of Muscowpetung, Pasqua, Piapot and Standing Buffalo today is 302.1 sq. km. or 187.7 sq. mi.
 That's the correct size of Muscowpetung and Pasqua Reserve in 1874.
 However, Pasqua Reserve must include Echo Valley Provincial Park and parts of Echo Lake between Pasqua Reserve and Standing Buffalo Reserve.
 Prophesy tells Ojibwa's not to trust white leaders.
 The Rocky Boy Tribe (if they want to reorganize) recognizes the land surrender of 1909 as being Muscowpetung Reserve even though they claim it's Piapot Reserve.
 Correct land area of Muscowpetung Reserve is 201.66 sq. km. or 125.3 sq. mi.
 The Rocky Boy Tribe recognizes the land surrender of 1906 as being Pasqua Reserve land even though they claim it's Standing Buffalo Reserve.
 Correct land area of Pasqua Reserve is 100.39 sq. km. or 62.4 sq. mi.
 However, we have to include Echo Valley Provincial Park which has a land area of 4.0 sq. km. or 2.5 sq. mi.
 We also have to include that part of Echo Lake between Echo Valley Provincial Parks east boundary up to Standing Buffalo.
 So another 2.0 kilometers or 1.5 sq. miles must be added.
 Total area of Pasqua Reserve is 106.5 sq. km. or 64.0 sq. mi.

 Land Surrender